Harshil-Anuwadia/ubuntu-hyprland-setup/README.md

 # 🎮 The Ultimate (and Fun!)
-Guide to Installing Hyprland on Ubuntu
+Guide to Installing Hyprland Dotfiles on Ubuntu
 ### *AKA: How to Make Your Ubuntu Look So Good It'll Make MacOS Users Jealous*

 <div align="center">